 Corvida Wagler, 1830

 At this point the passerines divide into two branches, the Corvida and Passerida.
-Corvida is the smaller branch, so we consider it first.
+Corvida is the smaller branch, comprised of about 835 species.
+Since there are many more species in Passerida, we place Corvida first.
 The use of “Corvida” for the clade sister to Passerida follows the logical terminology of Cracraft et al. (2004), although the term Corvoidea, or even “core Corvoidea” is in common use.
-The actual membership of Corvida is a bit different from Cracraft et al. as some families have been moved eleswhere in the phylogeny.
+Recently, Corvides (and Passerides) seem to be gaining ground following their use in H&M-4 (Dickinson and Christidis, 2014).
+The actual membership of Corvida is a bit different from Cracraft et al. (2004) as some families have been moved eleswhere in the phylogeny.

-The taxonomy in Barker et al. (2004) suggests Corvida is divided into two superfamilies, Callaeoidea and Corvoidea.
-However, Irestedt and Ohlson (2009) argue that the families in Barker et al.'s Callaeoidea (Melanocharitidae, Cnemophilidae, Callaeidae, and by implication, Notiomystidae) are really basal Passerida.
+The taxonomy in Barker et al. (2004) suggested Corvida is divided into two superfamilies, Callaeoidea and Corvoidea.
+However, Irestedt and Ohlson (2009) argued that the families in Barker et al.'s Callaeoidea (Melanocharitidae, Cnemophilidae, Callaeidae, and by implication, Notiomystidae) are really basal Passerida.
 They show that if the analysis is done without the RAG-1 gene, these families end up in Passerida.
 Apparently RAG-1 has a strong signal that overwhelms conflicting evidence from other genes.
 Since the RAG-1 signal is not supported by other genes, they argue it is spurious.
 Although there is room for dispute here, I found Irestedt and Ohlson's argument sufficiently convincing to follow it here.
+More recent analyses such as Aggerbeck et al. (2014) and Jønsson et al. (2011b) and Moyle et al. (2016) also support removing these taxa from Corvida.

 Toon et al. (2012) examined DNA from a number of Quail-thrushes.
 The arrangement of Cinclosoma is based on their work.
 They found that at least two subspecies should be regarded as full species.
 This involves splitting Western Quail-thrush, Cinclosoma marginatum from Chestnut-breasted Quail-thrush, Cinclosoma castaneothorax (both now monotypic) and Nullarbor Quail-thrush, Cinclosoma alisteri, from Cinnamon Quail-thrush, Cinclosoma cinnamomeum (including tirariense).